lisatwyw/carnet/reachbc.md

 - Clicking ```Join``` on REACH BC without an active volunteer account is not streamlined (will not redirect to the study link)

 - Making edits on the REACH BC form will inactivate the study until REACH BC staff approves the edits
-  - So perhaps refrain from doing this or email their staff for immediate approval?
+  - Remedy: perhaps refrain from doing this or email their staff for immediate approval?

 - If the study becomes inactive, volunteers will no longer be able to signup
-  - So perhaps do not attempt to troubleshoot REACH BC system by editing the form when volunteer is trying to sign up
+  - Remedy: perhaps do not attempt to troubleshoot REACH BC system by editing the form when volunteer is trying to sign up

 - The health categories listed by the interested volunteer must align with those listed for the study; otherwise, the study will not show up on the new volunteer's dashboard